bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 Options are not positional so they can appear in any order within the command.

-Configuring a ShortName nullifies the default long name so LongName must also be configured if you need both.

 | Parameter name | Longname | Shortname | Generated template
 | --- | --- | --- | --- |
 | turbo |  |  | `--turbo` |